billthefarmer/blog/blog/content/post/source-code-highlighting.md

 loaded back into the editor all while the user is attempting to edit the text.
 I don't think so.
 So I explored alternatives.

-C, C++, Objective C, Java, Javascript, Python and other C-like languages share a set of mostly common keywords and type identifiers.
+C, C++, Objective C, Go, Java, Javascript, Python, Swift and other C-like languages share a set of mostly common keywords and type identifiers.
 There is a convention that classes are capitalised.
 There is a convention that constants and macros are all caps.
 Making use of these conventions it is possible to highlight source code without